AkhileshYadav7007/AI-Powered-Research-Assistant/README.md

 - ⚡ **Real-time Integration:** Uses scripting APIs to fetch text, sends to backend, and renders results instantly.
 - 🔐 **Secure & Scalable:** Clean code architecture with clear separation of controller, service, and DTO layers.

+## 🧪 Upcoming Features

+- 🔗 **Export Notes**: Export saved notes and AI summaries to `.txt` or `.pdf` formats for offline reference.
+- 📧 **Email Integration**: Automatically send research summaries or saved notes to your registered email address.

+> Have more feature ideas?
+Feel free to contribute or raise a feature request!
 ---

 ## 🛠️ Tech Stack